28 Feb Good360 Makes Good on Commitment to Clinton Global Initiative

 While in Puerto Rico, Alvey also took the opportunity to check in on other recovery efforts that Good360 is leading on the island.
 One of these involves the installation of a mobile, solar-powered water filtration unit, made possible through a $50,000 grant from Knorr-Bremse Global Care (Bendix company’s philanthropic foundation).

 The water filtration system will be delivered in March to Centros Sor Isolina Ferre Puerto Rico (CSIF PR).
-Since Hurricane Maria, the nonprofit agency has distributed more than 300,000 pounds of food, 18,000 gallons of water, and 94 pallets of hygiene products, solar lamps, batteries, bug spray and other household goods.
+Since Hurricane Maria, the nonprofit agency has distributed more than 300,000 pounds of food, 18,000 gallons of water, and 94 pallets of hygiene products, solar lamps, batteries, bug spray and other household goods, thanks to shipping provided by the UPS Foundation.

 Located in a high-poverty area, the Ponce-based organization served as a critically needed hub during Hurricane Maria and several recent earthquakes, providing power, water and food to tens of thousands of people.
 The water filtration unit will allow the agency to provide these services, even when the power grid is down (a frequent problem in Puerto Rico).